dougrday/frontend-libraries/docs/README.md

 ### Backend Code

 The backend code is in the `server` folder.
 The entire folder is generated from the OpenAPI specification.
-It generates and entire Spring Boot application, including:
+It generates a complete Spring Boot application, including:

 * Models used by the contract
 * API interfaces